Celebrating those that play an integral role in our lives.

-Demonstrate Grant Thornton’s independent, people-centric philosophy through their support of the Broadway community through a socially activated charitable campaign.
+As the Official Accounting Services Partner of the Tony Awards since 2016, Grant Thornton wanted to demonstrate the firm’s independent, people-centric philosophy through its support of the Broadway community through a socially activated charitable campaign.

-As the Official Accounting Services Partner of the Tony Awards since 2016, Grant Thornton tasked GMR with developing and activating their sponsorship of Broadway’s biggest night.
-We worked with Grant Thornton to create Supporting Cast, a strategically-driven platform that showcased the brand’s overall support of both the Tony Awards and the greater Broadway community.
+In 2017 we were tasked with activating Grant Thornton’s sponsorship of Broadway’s biggest night.
+Supporting Cast was a strategically-driven platform that showcased the brand’s overall support of both the Tony Awards and the greater Broadway community.

-Additionally, GMR helped Grant Thornton identify and manage partnerships with Laura Heywood and Rachel Potter—two well-established social media influencers in the theatre community—to amplify #SupportingCast online and on the red carpet.
+We helped Grant Thornton identify and manage partnerships with Laura Heywood and Rachel Potter—two well-established social media influencers in the theatre community—to amplify #SupportingCast online and on the red carpet.

-In the run up to the awards, Grant Thornton shared personal stories from 2017 Tony nominees to drive awareness of their campaign and encourage others to contribute their own stories about their #SupportingCast.
+In the run-up to the awards, Grant Thornton shared personal stories from 2017 Tony nominees to drive awareness of their campaign and encourage others to contribute their own stories about their #SupportingCast.
 In addition, GMR created original content featuring Laura and Rachel that engaged theatre fans across all social platforms.

 We couldn’t have done it without our supporting cast.

 The brand broke through the clutter with a social media command center to capture and publish content and a Tonys Watch Party with Jennifer Ashley Tepper and Katie Dillon to generate conversation among theatre fans and get #SupportingCast to trend nationally and earn a significant share of voice during the 71st Annual Tony Awards.

 The brand considers this one of its most successful sponsorships to date.
 Through the campaign, “Grant Thornton” was mentioned more often on the night of the Tony’s than any other day, going back to 2013, and drove well over 27 million earned media impressions.